 In the course of my work, I provide mental health and wellbeing training and support for various people and organisations.

 Recently, I was able to offer mental health first aid (MHFA) and self-care support to the cast and crew of the incredible BBC drama ‘You Don’t Know Me‘.
 It never crossed my mind that I would be listed in the credits of such a popular and compelling drama series, after all, I’m not an actor, director or producer.
-Imagine my surprise (mixed in with a tiny bit of imposter syndrome) when I received a text and screenshot from the Series Producer informing me that I’d been listed in the credits for all four episodes!
+Imagine my surprise when I received a text and screenshot from the Series Producer informing me that I’d been listed in the credits for all four episodes!